How can I connect to my Amazon EC2 instance if I lost my SSH key pair after its initial launch?

-5. Choose Actions, Instance Settings, and then choose View/Change User Data.
+5. Choose Actions, Instance settings, and then choose Edit user data.

-6. Copy the following script into the View/Change User Data dialog box:
+6. Copy the following script into the Edit user data dialog box:

 Content-Type: multipart/mixed; boundary="//" MIME-Version: 1.0 --// Content-Type: text/cloud-config; charset="us-ascii" MIME-Version: 1.0 Content-Transfer-Encoding: 7bit Content-Disposition: attachment; filename="cloud-config.txt" #cloud-config cloud_final_modules: - [users-groups, once] users: - name: username ssh-authorized-keys: - PublicKeypair

 Replace PublicKeypair with the public key retrieved in step 2.
-Make sure that you enter all of the public key as is, starting with ssh-rsa.
+Be sure to enter the entire public key, starting with ssh-rsa.

 9. After the cloud-init phase is complete, validate that the public key was replaced.

-Important: Because the script contains a key pair, remove the script from the User Data field for security best practices.
-To remove the script:
+Important: Because the script contains a key pair, remove the script from the User Data field.

-3. Delete all the text in the View/Change User Data dialog box, and then select Save.
+12. Delete all the text in the View/Change User Data dialog box, and then choose Save.

 If your unreachable instance is in AWS Systems Manager as a managed instance, you can use the AWSSupport-ResetAccess document to recover your lost key pair.
 AWSSupportResetAccess automatically generates and adds a new SSH (Public/Private) key pair using the EC2Rescue for Linux tool on the specified EC2 instance.